ika-rwth-aachen/carlos/README.md

   <img src="https://img.shields.io/badge/ROS 2-humble-blueviolet"/>
   <img src="https://img.shields.io/github/stars/ika-rwth-aachen/carla-ros-bridge?style=social"/>
 </p>
 The carla-ros-bridge is the component that facilitates the powerful combination of CARLA and ROS.
-It retrieves data from the simulation to publish it over ROS topics while simultaneously listening on different topics for requested actions, which are translated to commands to be executed in CARLA.
+It retrieves data from the simulation to publish it on ROS topics while simultaneously listening on different topics for requested actions, which are translated to commands to be executed in CARLA.
 It does this by using both the ROS communication standard DDS, as well as RPC via the CARLA Python API, in tandem, effectively bridging the two.
 Here, [docker-ros](https://github.com/ika-rwth-aachen/docker-ros) enables a continual building of container images with recent versions of ROS, Python, and Ubuntu.

 ### Control Actor: [***carla-scenario-runner***](https://github.com/ika-rwth-aachen/carla-scenario-runner)
 <p align="left">